SugumaranEvil/Doppio/FinanceLearning.md

 ### Journal is book of Original Entry.
 - It is a book wherein Journal Entries are recorded and then they are posted to the Ledger accounts.
 A journal has records of all financial transactions related to the business
+-----16/07/24
+### Capital
+Amount invested by the Owner of the Firm in his business is known as capital Capital may be in the form of Cash, Goods or Assets.
+Since the business is considered as a separate entity the Capital invested is considered as Liability.
+Manage edentions

+### Drawings
+A part of Capital used by Owner in form of Cash or Goods for personal purposes is known as Drawings.
+In addition to this if a business is incurring certain expenses on behalf of Owner then it is also considered as Drawings

+### Liability
+Liability is an obligation or debt that entity has to pay in future.
+This obligation may be in the form of Money, Goods or even services.

+### Assets
+Assets are economic resources of the business expressed in Monetary Terms.
+#### Assets - Basis of Existence
+- Tangible assets.Touched or felt physically.
+Eg. Machiery, furniture.
+- Intangible Assest.
+Cannot be touched or not felt physically.
+Eg. Trademark, Copyright.
+#### Assets - Basis of convertibility
+- Fixed Assets - machinery, Plant, furniture, land, buildind
+- Current Asset - cash

+### Receipt
+- Receipts means amount received by the Business.
+It may be in cash or Bank transfer or by cheque Types of Receipt
+- Capital receipt (Non recurring cash/ Bank receipts) Loan taken from bank

+- Revenue receipt (Recurring cash/ Bank receipts) Receipts from Sale of Goods
+Receipts from Priest, Dried, Commission

+### Revenue/Income
+These are the amounts earned by the business.

+### sales direct Income/ Direct REvenue
+Revenue earned by selling its product or providing of services.
+- Cash sales
+  we got the cash payment immediately after sold goods we got a cheque.
+- Credit sales
+  Will get the amount after 2 months [Account recievable]

+### Sales Return
+When the goods sold are returned back due to some reason it is known as sales retum.
+It Will be reduced irom Total Sales.
+It will also impact Cash balance.
+Debtors balance as per terms with cuptomer.

+### Indirect Income/ Indirect Revenue
+Revenue earned by other means which are not directly related to the business